ACertainArchangel/space-invaders-RL/README.md

 Each version file is self contained.
 I know each version uses the same resources and sometimes the same modules --sometimes leading to redundancy-- but the resources are very lightweight.
 Since I sometimes tweak modules between versions, the organizational payout of this redundancy tradeoff is well worth it to me.

+### qvals.md (informational only)
+As of June 28 some versions created before then will have qvals.txt created by hand to show sample q-values after a full training session.
+In the future, new versions will log sample q-values at many places in the training process.
+B0B and T1 v1 and v2 will have manually created qvals.txt files, II will not have any qvals.txt files as it is too heavy to run.